ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 To move a content item or a subtree to another location, the user must have the following policies:

-- `content/read` - on the source Location
+- `content/read` - on the source location
-- `content/create` - on the target Location
+- `content/create` - on the target location

 ## Remove content